ben44496/2021-spring-notes/211/211-instruction-manual/instruction-manual.md

     A new VSCode window should pop up and automatically attempt to connect to the remote EWS server through SSH.
 Wait a moment and it will prompt you to enter a passcode.

     Enter your Illinois passcode associated with your NetID.
 It will load up the window and connect to your SSH.
-If it is not working, makes sure you have correctly typed your passcode and correctly spelled the SSH target (see 3).
+If it is not working, make sure you have correctly typed your passcode and correctly spelled the SSH target (see 3).

 5. **Git in CS225**: Follow [this](https://courses.grainger.illinois.edu/cs225/fa2021/resources/) link to set up GitHub on EWS.